JohnnyLdeAlba/JohnnyLdeAlba/README.md

 ## React, Solidity and web3!

+- [Ecco Text Generator](http://eccothedolphin.io/ecco-text-generator) A text generator built in NextJS that can create animated GIFs and images in the style of messages from Ecco the Dolphin.
+- [TraitBuilder](https://core-frontend-nine.vercel.app/examples/trait-builder) A universal trait builder built in NextJS that can swap traits for existing NFTs and generate a new NFT.
 - [IPCv0.io](https://ipcv0.io/) A website that interfaces with an Ethereum wrapper contract both of which I developed.
 - [MyIPC.io](https://myipc.io/) A React based dApp that decodes game characters from the Ethereum blockchain.
 - [Ecco the Dolphin Online](https://eccothedolphin.online/) A website built in React and Typescript that has an image gallery and articles.